mercadopago/devsite-docs/guides/shopify/integration-configuration-cho-api-mlb.en.md

 3. Click on the **Add app** button.
 You will be redirected to an authorization screen, where the permissions you grant to Checkout Transparente's application will be displayed.
 To continue, click on **Install app**.
 4. On the next screen, put your **production credentials** (`public key` and `access token`) in the fields that request it.
 Go to [Dashboard](https://www.mercadopago.com.ar/developers/panel/app) to get the credentials of your application and, if you have not created an application yet, check [this documentation](/developers/en/docs/shopify/additional-content/your-integrations/introduction) to learn how to create it.
 5. In the field **How do you want to operate?**, select the option "I want to test my store" to perform test transactions and ensure the smooth operation of the checkout.
-6. Then, you can **configure installments and interests** in case you want the store to offer this.
+6. Then, you can **configure installments and interests** in case you want to offer them in the store.
 To configure it, click on **Edit**.
 7. In the section **What payment methods do you want to offer?**, select the type of payment methods that the store will offer through Checkout Transparent.
 You can choose Mercado Pago, credit cards, boleto, or Pix.
 8. Click on **Save changes** to complete the installation.